© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 A stone circle, standing stone, cairn, recumbent stone and stone alignment on Longash Common is a scheduled monument protected by Historic England under reference 1013430.
 View the official record →

-Longash Common is a Bronze Age ceremonial landscape in Devon containing multiple prehistoric stone monuments.
+Longash Common is an ancient Bronze Age ceremonial and funerary landscape in Devon, England, containing multiple stone monuments including a stone circle, standing stones, cairns, a recumbent stone, and stone alignments.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013430.

 A stone circle, standing stone, cairn, recumbent stone and stone alignment on Longash Common is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013430.